Lang accounting students recognized for academic achievements

 - Dua Sohail

 Several other scholarships were also awarded, including the Bill Brohman Memorial Scholarship, the CPA Ontario Scholarship, the Caissa LLP Scholarship in Accounting, and the Waterloo-Wellington CPA Association Scholarship.

-Established in memory of Bill Brohman, this award recognizes an Accounting student who has completed between 10.5 and 15.0 credits with a minimum 75% cumulative average.
-The winner is also chosen based on academic achievement, involvement in extracurricular activities, and a demonstrated interest in a career in accountancy.
+This annual scholarship of $1500 is offered by RLB LLP in memory of Bill Brohman, a founding partner of the firm who served on the University of Guelph Board of Governors from 1986-1992.
+The award is presented to a a student in the Accounting major of the Bcomm Program who has completed between 10.5 and 15.0 credits with a minimum 75% cumulative average.
+The award winner is chosen on the basis of academic achievement, involvement in extracurricular activities, and demonstrated interest in a career in accountancy.

-This scholarship is awarded to a student registered in the Accounting major who has completed at least 10.0 credits with a minimum 75% cumulative average.
-The recipient is also selected based on demonstrated leadership experience which may include, but is not limited to, employment within the Accounting industry, co-operative educational placements, involvement in school clubs, sports teams or events, and extracurricular volunteer activities.
+This scholarship is awarded on the basis of exceptional leadership as demonstrated by a resume, which may include, but is not limited to, employment within the Accounting industry, co-operative education placements within the Accounting industry, involvement in school clubs, sports teams or events and extra-curricular volunteer activities.

 Waterloo-Wellington CPA Association Scholarship